-You have found in the database that your profession is regulated.
+You have found in the database that your profession is regulated in the Netherlands.
 Follow these steps:

 1. Find out which organisation verifies the requirements for this profession

 - Under 'Page contents', click on ‘Competent Authorities’.
 Here you will find which organisation verifies the requirements for this profession.
 This kind of organisation is referred to as the ‘competent authority’.